gulrak/cadmium/README.md

 quirks that, while correct for the original SCHIP1.1, are not common in modern programs.

-The `MODERN-SUPER-CHIP` is more or less Octo's interpretation of SUSER-CHIP and what Timendus test suite v4.1 checks for as modern SCHIP.
+The `MODERN-SUPER-CHIP` is more or less Octo's interpretation of SUPER-CHIP and what Timendus test suite v4.1 checks for as modern SCHIP.

 The `VIP-CHIP-8` variant presets activate a core that is emulating a COSMAC